Ruderali/SCRAMBOT/README.md

 # SCRAMBOT!

-SCRAMBOT is a tool designed to allow org leaders/members for Star Citizen to alert orgmates to events happening 'in the verse'.
+SCRAMBOT is a tool designed to allow org leaders/members for Star Citizen orgs to alert orgmates to events happening 'in the verse'.
 The aim is to provide a light weight solution that intergrates the different common communication platforms used by gaming communities (Intially discord, DSC-SRS and Steam) and provide a unified way to inform members and co-ordinate secure communications across each channel of ongoing events or '**Scrambles**'.

 ## Tech Stack
 Main language : node.js